tyler-marr/ipmininet/ipmininet/examples/README.md

 _topo name_ : static_routing_network
 _args_ : n/a

+This network uses static routes with zebra and static daemons.

+## StaticRoutingNetFailure

+_topo name_ : static_routing_network_failure
+_args_ : n/a

-This network uses static routes with zebra and staticd daemons.
+This network uses static routes with zebra and static daemons.
+These static routes are incorrect.
+They do not enable some routers to communicate with each other.

 ## SpanningTreeNet